-MAT 296-003 Calculus II
+MAT 296-M001 Calculus II

-Summer Session I, 2013
+Summer Session I, 2015

-Course Meetings: M-Th 12:00 pm - 2:25 pm, Room 115 Hall of Languages
+Course Meetings: M-Th 10:00 am - 12:25 pm, Room 105 Hall of Languages

-Professor Jeffrey L. Meyer
+Instructor: Professor Jeffrey L. Meyer

-206F Carnegie
+Office: 206F Carnegie

-T, W 8:30-9:30 am
+Office Hours: T, W 8:30-9:30 am

-443-1479
+Phone: 443-1479

-jlmeye01@syr.edu
+Email: jlmeye01@syr.edu

-Course Description: MAT 296 is the second course in a three-semester sequence in Calculus.
+Course Description: MAT 296 is the second course in a three-semester sequence in calculus.
 This sequence is designed for mathematics, science and engineering majors and for those students in other majors who intend to take more advanced courses in mathematics.
 This course covers techniques of integration, applications of integration in a variety of contexts, exponential growth and decay, improper integrals, parametric curves in the plane, polar coordinates, sequences and series (including power series, Taylor and Maclaurin series).